My rating: 5 of 5 stars

 (A brief aside: while I grant that the visual motif is Kipling’s, I do deny that literature achieves the objectifying, surveilling control that marks film and photography, and I worry that literary theories developed after the advent of photography and film too often forget that literature is both more critically distant and more transformatively intimate than these “transparent” representational technologies.
 Because literature is made of words, which have an arbitrary relation to the real, readers never forget that they are encountering a subjective representation and articulation when they encounter a work of literary art, in contrast to viewers of photography and film who may feel they are simply looking through a window.
 On the other hand, literature is made of words that sound in our minds and our mouths, transformed by us as they were formed by the writer; we do not receive them passively.
 Film and photography may be endemically imperialist, as Viet Thanh Nguyen persuasively suggests, whereas literature is always more subtle, protean, and subversive than photographic media.)

-To return to Said: he carries his reading a step beyond even this indictment of Kipling’s visual control of the Indian landscape to note that the novel’s imperial setting accounts for what some readers might read as its optimism and others its naïveté: Kim is able to survive and thrive in his narrative, unlike other great protagonists of late 19th-century European novels (Flaubert’s Frédéric Moreau, James’s Isabel Archer, Hardy’s Jude Fawley), because he inhabits not, in Said’s words, “a hideously bourgeois world of corrupt mammonism and philistine taste,” but rather the open-air pleasure dome of a teeming, diverse country arranged by its administrators for the benefit of his race—and gender, for as Said also observes, Kim takes place in a man’s world from which women are excluded as distractions or worse, both from the Empire’s service and the lama’s quest.
+To return to Said: he carries his reading a step beyond even this indictment of Kipling’s visual control of the Indian landscape to note that the novel’s imperial setting accounts for what some readers might read as its optimism and others its naïveté: Kim is able to survive and thrive in his narrative, unlike other great protagonists of late 19th-century European novels (Flaubert’s Frédéric Moreau, James’s Isabel Archer, Hardy’s Jude Fawley), because he doesn’t inhabit, in Said’s words, “a hideously bourgeois world of corrupt mammonism and philistine taste,” but rather the open-air pleasure dome of a teeming, diverse country arranged by its administrators for the benefit of his race—and gender, for as Said also observes, Kim takes place in a man’s world from which women are excluded as distractions or worse, both from the Empire’s service and the lama’s quest.

-While no one can doubt the importance of the political context to which Said alerts us, and no one can deny his identification of the sly pro-imperial polemic Kipling slips into the text—by putting pro-Raj sentiment in the mouths of several Indian characters while allowing on the novel’s stage no spokesperson for nationalist resistance—-we should also notice that the postcolonial critic achieves his demystification by denying the novel its spiritual dimension.
+While no one can doubt the importance of the political context to which Said alerts us, and no one can deny his identification of the sly pro-imperial polemic Kipling slips into the text—by putting pro-Raj sentiment in the mouths of several Indian characters while allowing on the novel’s stage no spokesperson for nationalist resistance—we should also notice that the postcolonial critic achieves his demystification by denying the novel its spiritual dimension.

 My quarrel with Said’s interpretation of Kim, a colonial novel by a white writer, reprises my quarrel with Said’s interpretation (also in Culture and Imperialism) of Season of Migration to the North, a postcolonial novel by a black writer: in both cases, Said proceeds as if the novels’ spiritual discourses were incidental to their meanings, when even a superficial reading of either text would show their metaphysical preoccupations to be their impetus.
 As I said above, Said interprets the lama as dependent on Kim, one more aspect of the East relying on the West to understand its worth and administer its disorder: